 In paragraph D, the author gives reference to the faults done by previous archeologists.
 Look at lines 7-8, “….
 They realized that any attempt to use the existing data were likely to be fundamentally flawed.”

 Here, flawed = with errors or mistakes

 Questions 32-37 : (Summary completion with NO MORE THAN ONE WORD)

-(In this kind of questions candidates are given a summary for one, two or three paragraphs with some fill in the blanks questions.
+(In this kind of question candidates are given a summary for one, two or three paragraphs with some fill in the blanks questions.
 As these are fill in the blanks or gaps, there is a condition of writing no more than ONE, TWO or THREE words for each answer and candidates must maintain this condition.
 Candidates need to find out the related paragraphs by correctly studying the keywords form the questions.
-Then, they should follow the steps of finding answers for fill in the gaps.)
+Then, they should follow the steps of finding answers to fill in the gaps.)

 Question 32: By collection the _______ of snails and analyzing them,

 Keywords for this question: collection, snails